microsoft/botframework-components/generators/generator-bot-empty/README.md

 ### From the command-line

-This template can also be installed from the [command line][command-line]
+This template can also be installed from the [command line][command-line].

 ## License